adequatica/adequatica.github.io/_posts/2020-05-10-mountainboard-parks-where-i-have-ridden.md

 **[See all of them on the map](https://www.google.com/maps/d/viewer?mid=1tyD4TTqb97ZVnRM3YoJ_Ql9btS8).**

-_Note: all descriptions are valid as of the date of the original publication of the article (May 2020)._
+_Note: all descriptions are valid as of the date of the initial publication of the article (May 2020)._

 ---